ElectronicCats/munchkin-app/README.md

 > IMPORTANT:
 > Please use an OTG Adapter or an USB-C to USB-C Cable for the development of this project.

+> NOTE:
+>It is highly recommended to compile this project on an Android 11+ device.
+The reason is that it allows wireless ADB (Android Debug Bridge), a perfect tool to debug USB-Serial.

 ## Start developing

-To begin developing this project, you must follow theses steps.
+To begin developing this project, you must follow these steps.

 ### 1. Download Android Studio